<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 Allocation of tips

 The IRS requires large food establishments to estimate what the tip income for the restaurant should be for the year by multiplying the gross income by 8%, a percentage deemed a fair weighted average of tipping percentages.
-Employers and/or employees can apply to the IRS for a lesser percentage, but it will never be reduced below 2%.

 If the tip income reported by the employees is less than the estimated amount, the employer must allocate the excess amount among the employees.